Things to do in Jervis Bay This Year

 Learn about Aboriginal Culture with Djiriba Waagura

-Timbery Cultural Bush Walk leaves behind the museum and run for about 90 minutes.
+Timbery Cultural Bush Walk leaves behind the museum and runs for about 90 minutes.
 The tour begins with a traditional welcome to country and a smoking ceremony.
 You then head off into the bush to learn about native food and medicine.
-Our guide explained aspects of traditional land management including fire practice.
-Which was very topical due to recent bushfires in the area.
+Our guide explained aspects of traditional land management, including fire practice.
+Which was very topical because of recent bushfires in the area.

 Go Whale Watching in Jervis Bay